ReviversMC/the-mod-index-api/README.md

 The api is written in Kotlin, and is best used with Kotlin.
 Regardless, it should still remain functional on Java.

 Get it on Jitpack!
-Javadoc can be found at `https://javadoc.jitpack.io/com/github/reviversmc/the-mod-index-api/VERSION/javadoc/`, where `VERSION` is the version of the api (e.g. the version in the button above).
+KDocs can be found at [https://reviversmc.github.io/the-mod-index-api/](https://reviversmc.github.io/the-mod-index-api/).
 ## Community apis
 If you have a community maintained version of the api in some other language, do let us know, and we'd be happy to feature it.